-Tribulus terrestris (puncture vine) is an herb which grows worldwide but particularly heavily on pasture lands and by roadsides in India, which is perhaps the most popular testosterone booster in the world.
+Tribulus terrestris (puncture vine) is an herb which grows worldwide, but particularly heavily on pasture lands and by roadsides in India, which is perhaps the most popular testosterone booster in the world.

 It ascended to massive fame in the 1990s and is said to increase strength, mood, focus, muscle-building, and energy.
 What’s more, Ayurvedic Indian medicine proscribed it for increasing sperm count and the chances of conceiving.
-Tribulus terrestris is famous for its broad effects on hormones and fertility, but it’s chiefly marketed towards gym rats and the wider bodybuilding community.
+Tribulus terrestris is famous for its broad effects on hormones and fertility, but is chiefly marketed towards gym rats and the wider bodybuilding community.

 Like any testosterone booster, some gym users love tribulus terrestris and proclaim it to be a secret weapon (even though it’s hardly a secret anymore).
 Others denounce it as being useless, a scam, and having a laughably small effect on muscle mass.

 But one effect which has been commonly reported is acne.
 In fact, acne is perhaps the most commonly reported side effect among bodybuilders using it, acne severe enough to make some give up and switch to another famous gym supplement like tongkat ali or deer antler spray.

 Is there any truth to these claims?
 Almost certainly yes, because you only need the most basic grasp of acne science to know that increasing testosterone levels can cause it.

 The two main androgenic hormones in humans, DHT and testosterone, are responsible for muscle building, aggression, and sex drive in both men and women.
 Tribulus terrestris is touted to increase both of them, but DHT and testosterone also cause acne by stimulating your skin to pump out more oil.

 Therefore our first important goal is to establish the precise nature of tribulus terrestris’ hormonal effects.
 Like the testimonials the scientific research is a vast sea of contradictions and mystery.